19 December 2016

 The most recent megathrust earthquake occurred in Tohoku, Japan in 2011.
 The magnitude 9 earthquake triggered a 40 metre-high tsunami and claimed over 15,000 lives with economic costs estimated at US$235 billion.

 However, there are many regions across the world, including in the ‘Ring of Fire’, where scientists would expect megathrust earthquakes to occur, but they don’t.

 The new research appears to have solved this conundrum and therefore propose an explanation as to what triggers giant earthquakes.
 The team arrived at their conclusions by examining rocks that, through erosion and tectonic uplift, have been carried to the Earth’s surface from depths of 15-20km in an extinct fault zone in New Zealand that was once active around 180 million years ago.

 The team found that the rocks in the fault zone can be tens to hundreds of metres thick and can act as a sponge to soak up the pressure that builds as two tectonic plates slip past each other.

 This means that movement between two plates can commonly occur with no consequences, and that it takes a sudden change in the conditions, such as a lump or mound on the sea floor, to trigger an earthquake.

-“With an active fault in the ocean, we can only drill to a depth of 6km, so our approach has given us some really valuable information,” said Dr Ake Fagereng, lead author of the study from Cardiff University’s School of Earth and Ocean sciences.
+“With an active fault in the ocean, we can only drill to a depth of 6km, so our approach has given us some really valuable information,” said Dr Ake Fagereng, lead author of the study from Cardiff University’s School of Earth and Environmental sciences.